VaseanAnnin/VaseanAnnin/README.md

 - 👋 Hi, I’m @VaseanAnnin
 - 👀 I’m interested in Game Development and software engineering
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning GraphQL
-- 💞️ I’m looking to collaborate on Game projects
+- 💞️ I’m looking to collaborate on Game projects, and full stack applications
 - 📫 How to reach me.
 Email: vaseanannin@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I was a piano teacher freshman year of highschool